dphfox/Fusion/docs/tutorials/index.md

 	we can quickly abandon counterproductive ideas and features, and discover much more solid foundations to build upon.

-	Don't be discouraged from Fusion though; feel free to follow along with our development and try using the library in your own time!
-More stable, long-term Fusion versions will be available once Fusion exits beta testing.
+	Don't be discouraged from Fusion though!
+Once features have settled down, releases will be more stable.

 -----